My loved one has been arrested but can’t afford a lawyer. What are the options?

 You may wish to see if there is a Mental Health Court (MHC) in the jurisdiction where your loved one is being tried.
 MHCs link offenders who would ordinarily be prison-bound to long-term community-based treatment.
 They rely on mental health assessments, individualized treatment plans, and ongoing judicial monitoring to address both the mental health needs of offenders and public safety concerns of communities.

-Often this involves the alternative of a Jail Diversion Programs that allows the offender to participate in court-mandated treatment rather than serving time in jail.
-This may also allow criminal charges to be dropped.
+Mental Health Courts often involve Jail Diversion Programs that allow the offender to participate in court-mandated treatment rather than serving time in jail.
+Diversion programs may also allow criminal charges to be dropped.
 However, if the person fails to follow through with treatment, they can be re-arrested, and the charges can be refiled.

-Unfortunately, these programs are not offered in every State, so it might not be an option for your loved one.
-If there is a jail diversion program near you, you can present this information (the name and number of an administrator at the program) to your love one’s lawyer who can then bring the proposal to the court officials or prosecutor and present it to the judge before sentencing.
-The judge has final say on whether or not to transfer the case to a MHC.
+Unfortunately, these programs are not offered in every state, so it might not be an option for your loved one.
+If there is a jail diversion program near you, you can present the name and phone number of your local program administrator to your loved one's lawyer.
+The lawyer can then bring the proposal to the court officials or prosecutor and present it to the judge before sentencing.
+The judge has final say on whether or not to transfer the case to a Mental Health Court.

 Hours of operation Monday-Friday, 10 a.m. – 10 p.m.
 EST